Connect with us

 The body of evidence revealing DAISY’s impact is significant.
 It is apparent the Barnes family’s effort at expressing personal, heartfelt appreciation to nurses for the important difference they make in all the lives they touch has a powerful effect.
 Click here (Opens video new window) to learn more about The DAISY Foundation.

-This year, WellMed and USMD will present 12 awards to nurses working in Homecare Dimensions, Supportive Care and WellMed- and USMD-employed clinics in north Texas.
+This year, WellMed will present 12 awards to nurses working in Homecare Dimensions, Supportive Care and WellMed-employed clinics.
 Licensed nurses, RNs, LPNs/LVNs and advanced practice nurses are all eligible.
 Patients, families, colleagues, physicians and other staff are encouraged to nominate someone they feel demonstrates extraordinary, compassionate care.

 All nurses who are nominated will receive a copy of their nomination, a congratulatory note and a nominee pin.
 The first DAISY award will be presented at the beginning of August.
 Winners will receive: